-Eric Jones, Morningstar Theatrical LLC, Missouri City, Texas – firstname.lastname@example.org
+Eric Jones, Morningstar Theatrical LLC, Missouri City, TX – email@example.com

-Eric Jones is an actor, playwright, singer, director, musician and songwriter who has worked in Christian theater since 1995.
+Eric Jones is an actor, playwright, singer, director, musician and songwriter who has worked in faith-based theatre since 1995.
 As a drama director for Christian Bible Church, Eric has written, acted in and /or directed 13 original productions.
 He has worked closely with the AD Players and the Ensemble Theater on various outreach projects.
 Eric has written music, lyrics and/or books to six original musicals.
-Favorite shows are American Skin, Three Crosses and Sweet Freedom.
-As an actor, Eric has starred in the Bard Project’s production of Winter Garden and has performed in numerous sketches and one act plays for schools and churches throughout the Houston area.
-He co-founded Morningstar Theatrical Productions (Morningstar Theatrical LLC) in 2008, with a mission to produce original theatrical productions and special events focusing on a Judeo-Christian world viewpoint.
-In 2008, Morningstar Theatrical L.L.C.‘s production of Emancipation was a wild card entry at the Strawberry One Act Festival in NYC.
-Freedom Quilt the musical also had its workshop debut at the Ensemble Theater that same year.
-Eric’s latest production, Christmas Is, was met with critical acclaim and record audiences.
-Eric attended the University of Texas at Austin and was heavily involved with theater while matriculating.
-He was accepted to the Pharmacy program at Texas Southern University and received his B.S. in Pharmacy.
+As an actor, Eric has starred in the Bard Project’s production of Winter Garden and has performed in numerous sketches and one-act plays for schools and churches throughout the Houston area.
+He co-founded Morningstar Theatrical Productions in 2008, with a mission to produce original theatrical productions and special events focusing on a Judeo-Christian world viewpoint.
+In 2008, Morningstar’s production of Emancipation was a wild card entry at the Strawberry One Act Festival in NYC and Freedom Quilt the musical also had its workshop debut at the Ensemble Theater in Houston.
+Eric was involved in theatre as a student at the University of Texas at Austin, received his B.S. in Pharmacy from Texas Southern University.
 He has been active in CITA for 14 years.
-He is currently working on two musical theater projects Liberators and Fired!
-The Musical!
 He has lived in the Houston area for 20 years.

 Michelle Hoppe-Long, Children’s Theatre of Charlotte – email@example.com

-An accomplished writer, director and actress Michelle has worked in film, television and theatre for the past eighteen years garnering over fifty awards for her outstanding original work, creative design, and acting & directing talent.
-From her children’s television work as writer and co-creator of the The Knock Knock Show (Fox Family/TBN), direction of the live event launch of The Book at New York City’s Grand Central Terminal (CBN), and screenwriter for Robert Whitlow’s award winning novel to movie The List.
-Michelle has used her vast experience at both the professional and educational level, investing in the future of the arts as a board member of the North Carolina Educational Theatre Association, member of the North Carolina Theatre Conference, and recent nominee for the Disney Hand Teacher Award.
-She has received scriptwriting awards for her original productions of Ladies First and By Grace, and has been recognized by the state of North Carolina with excellence in directing awards for the past 7 years in a row.
-Michelle has been nominated for best actress and theatre person of the year in Portfolio magazine, and has been seen in multiple award winning short films.
-In addition Michelle’s productions have been recognized nation-wide at The Michigan Youth Arts Festival and on the Epcot stage at Disney World.
-She has worked with playwrights Wendy Kesselman and Maria Irene Fornes during graduate work at The University of Iowa, received her MA in acting and directing in 1997 (Outstanding Graduate in Theatre Arts Award), and her MFA in script and screenwriting from Regent University in 2002.
-Her latest screenplay projects with Eye Opening Entertainment include The Living Room, Keychain Wisdom, and The Lesson.
+An accomplished writer, director and actress, Michelle has worked in film, television and theatre for the past eighteen years garnering over fifty awards for her outstanding original work, creative design, and acting and directing talent.
+She was writer and co-creator of The Knock Knock Show (Fox Family/TBN), director of the live event launch of The Book at New York City’s Grand Central Terminal (CBN), and screenwriter for Robert Whitlow’s award-winning novel to movie The List.
+She received scriptwriting awards for her original productions of Ladies First and By Grace, was recognized by the state of North Carolina with excellence in directing awards for seven years in a row, and was nominated for best actress and theatre person of the year in Portfolio magazine.
+Michelle invests in the future of the arts as a board member of the North Carolina Educational Theatre Association and member of the North Carolina Theatre Conference.
+She worked with playwrights Wendy Kesselman and Maria Irene Fornes during graduate work at The University of Iowa, received her MA in acting and directing in 1997 (Outstanding Graduate in Theatre Arts Award), and her MFA in script and screenwriting from Regent University in 2002.

 Rich Swingle, actor and playwright, New York City – email@example.com